techiediaries/techiediaries/_posts/2020/laravel/2020-09-12-laravel-8-crud-tutorial.md

 Laravel is described by its creators as the framework for web artisans.
 It's based on the MVC (Model-View-Controller) pattern and can be used for easily creating apps for making CRUD (Create, Retrieve, Update, Delete) operations against a database.

-Laravel has a large community of worlwide developers around it that creates packages for common web development problems for other don't need to re-invent the wheel.
+Laravel has a large community of worlwide developers around it that creates packages for common web development problems so other developers don't need to re-invent the wheel.

 The Laravel team releases a new version each six months.
 At the time of writing this tutorial, the latest version is Laravel 8 which was released on the 8th Sept 2020.